stephanlachnit/constellation-chirp-code/README.md

 TODO:
 - [ ] Mention MD5 hashing and service identifiers somewhere - in CHIRP itself or other RFC?

-Note regarding unsubscribing: sending OFFER with port 0 is not optimal, because might have multiple services on one satellite with different ports.
-Let us to add a new message type instead instead:
-- REQUEST always port == 0
-- OFFER   never  port == 0
-- LEAVING never  port == 0

 ## CHIRP Manager

 To run the CHIRP manager, run: